Merging Med-Tech innovation with global commercial platforms

 Pi-Cardia Ltd. is a medical device start-up company developing a novel low profile catheter for the treatment of aortic stenosis.
 The company’s proprietary technology is based on delivering mechanical impact for creating fractures in valve calcifications, without injuring the surrounding soft tissue.
 This treatment, which only takes several seconds, is intended to increase the valve effective orifice area without the need to replace the valve.

 Cogentix (NASDAQ:CGNT) is a US based global urology focused company.
 Its main areas of activity are in overactive bladder (OAB), advanced endoscopy systems and urethral bulking agents.
+Sold on April 2018 to Laborie Medical Technologies, an Investor AB company.

 A global platform-technology company focused on Gastrointestinal (GI) endoscopy.
 Endochoice has merged with Peer Medical, an Israeli company which developed of a unique endoscopy technology to form a leading player in the GI industry.
 Endochoice is headquartered in Alpharetta, Georgia with its R&D center based in Israel.
 Endochoice completed a successful IPO in June 2015 and was sold to Boston Scientific in October 2016.